Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

 Lopez is a decent player but proved to be a temporary replacement for Garay as the young Swedish defender Victor Lindelof was waiting in the wings to make the step-up from the B team.

 Over the past 18 months, Lindelof has emerged as one of the best young defenders in European football and his move to Manchester United came as no surprise to regular followers of Portuguese football.
-It took some time for the Swede to settle in England, but he has found his best form at Old Trafford.
+It took some time for the Swede to settle in England, and there remain some question marks about his consistency.

 Sold: Victor Lindelof to Manchester United for £30.7m